tsao100/AME-SRE/README.md

 1. iDOS 2 for iPad or DOSBox in PC.
 1. TR by Liu Taotao- I use the version 2.52.
 1. Hacker's view HIEW.
+1. IDA Pro.

-For the nag message for everytime execution, use TR to tracea and IDA pro the change the function name meaningful/readable.
+For the nag message for everytime execution, use TR to trace and IDA pro to change the function name meaningful/readable.
 Then try to think about how to change the opcode to by pass the nag message.
-Due the call ax, jump table everywhere in the exe file, it is very hard to understand the program flow, I doubt the exe file was intention to obfuscated, fianlly, I decide to change the opcode for one time execute and then recover it to by pass a key press of nag message.
+Due the call ax, jump table everywhere in the exe file, it is very hard to understand the program flow, I thought the exe file was intention to obfuscated, fianlly, I decide to change the opcode, which will receive a Enter key, for one time execution and then recover it to by pass a Enter key press of the nag message.
+For the unlimited code lines, I use the TR LOGS technique to recored the execution CS:IP flow after the SAVE command.
+First I make a 250 lines code to save and get a successful execution CS:IP flow.
+Second I add one more line, 251 lines in total, to save and get a fail execution CS:IP flow.
+Thrid, I compare those two LOGS file, then discovered there is a number "FA 00" saved in the exe file which will limit the code lines.
+Fourth, change the "FA 00" to "FF 7F" to get 32767 lines to unlocked the 250 code lines limitation.

 A live demo of the opertion: [Video](https://youtu.be/256guFYcyAA)